cphdat2sem2017-B/Week1-Operating-systems/study/day4exercises.md

 Extend your web app to show a list of items comming from at database table
 Create the table on your mysql server on digital ocean.
 Insert data in the table
-Connect your web application with the database an test to see if your view is working
+Run your web application first locally and then deploy it to your digital ocean server and test it from a browser.

 ###Task 4 - Try deploying directly on tomcat
 1. Create a folder named "tomcat8-myapp" in /usr/share.